-GroupWise 18 no longer uses software distribution directories.
-After you have upgraded post offices, you can delete the associated software distribution directories in the Admin console.
+GroupWise no longer uses software distribution directories.
+After you have upgraded post offices, you can delete the associated software distribution directories in the Administration console.

-- 1 In the GroupWise Admin console, click System > Legacy. - 2 Click Software Areas. - 3 Select the obsolete software distribution directory, and then click Delete.
+- 1 In the GroupWise Administration console, click System > Legacy. - 2 Click Software Areas. - 3 Select the obsolete software distribution directory, and then click Delete.

-GroupWise 18 uses the Client Auto-Update feature instead of software distribution directories.
-For usage instructions, see "Using Client Auto-Update to Distribute the GroupWise Client Software" in the GroupWise 18 Administration Guide.
+GroupWise 18 and later versions uses the Client Auto-Update feature instead of software distribution directories.
+For usage instructions, see "Using Client Auto-Update to Distribute the GroupWise Client Software" in the GroupWise Administration Guide.